- expression - The value or expression to match against.

-The SWITCH function compares one value against a list of values, and returns a result that corresponds to the first match.
-You can use the SWITCH function when you want to perform an exact match with several possible results, and return a default value when no match is found.
+The SWITCH function compares one value against a list of values and returns a result that corresponds to the first match found.
+You can use the SWITCH function when you want to perform a "self-contained" exact match lookup with several possible results.
+When no match is found, SWITCH can return an optional default value.

-The first argument is called "expression" and can be a hard-coded constant, a cell reference, or another formula that returns a specific value you want to match against.
+The first argument in SWITCH is called "expression" and can be a hard-coded constant, a cell reference, or a formula that returns a specific value to match against.
 Matching values and corresponding results are entered in pairs.
-SWITCH can handle up to 126 pairs, after which the last argument is an (optional) default value to return in cases where there is no match.
+SWITCH can handle up to 126 pairs of values and results.
+The last argument, default, is an optional value to return when there is no match.

-However, in a case like this, you may want to use the IFS function instead.
+However, in a case like this, the IFS function would likely be more straightforward.

 SWITCH versus IFS

-Like the IFS function, the SWITCH function allows you to test more than one condition without nesting multiple IF statements, making formulas with many conditions easier to read and write.
+Like the IFS function, the SWITCH function allows you to test more than one condition without nesting multiple IF statements in a single self-contained formula.
+SWITCH therefore makes it easier to write (and read) a formula with many conditions.
 One advantage of SWITCH over IFS is that the expression appears just once in the function and does not need to be repeated.
 However, SWITCH is limited to exact matching.
 It is not possible to use operators like greater than (>) or less than (<) with the standard syntax.
 In contrast, the IFS function actually requires expressions for each condition, so you can use logical operators as needed.

 - Expression can be another formula that returns a specific value.